-October raw anomaly data (orange)
+January raw anomaly data (orange)

 Fully smoothed data (red)

-Fully smoothed data – Gaussian smoothing with half-width 6 months – are plotted in red, partly smoothed data uncoloured, and raw data for the last data point in orange.
+Fully smoothed data points are plotted in red, partly smoothed data uncoloured, and raw data for the last data point in orange.

 Blue diamonds and the dashed blue rectangle show the extreme values in the fully smoothed data record since September 1999.

 Normal values are based on averages for the decade from March 1999.* They appear on these graphs as a turquoise (turquoise) circle at the origin (0,0).
 A range of anomalies called “normal” is shown by a dashed rectangle in aqua (aqua).
 For values in degrees, the assigned normal range is +/-0.7°; for cloudiness, +/-7%; for monthly rainfall, +/-14 mm.

 * Normal values for rainfall are based on averages for the 125 years beginning 1883.